lilycandoit/holbertonschool-final_project_me/docs/TESTING_GUIDE.md

 # 🧪 Flora Testing Guide

-Complete guide for running tests, understanding the test suite, and working with CI/CD.
+Complete guide for running tests and understanding the test suite.

 ---